joeuong/YoutubeWrapped/README.md

 # musicstats
-Music Stats from YouTube Music data via Google Takeout
+Music Stats from YouTube Music data via Google Takeout Download YoutubeWrapped.py (and main.py if you want) No exteral libraries are needed for this to run

 ## 1. Grab Youtube Music data via Google Takeout in JSON format
 https://takeout.google.com/settings/takeout